mda1125/JobBluePrint/README.md

 # JobBluePrint
-The quick start guide to finding your next gig!
+The Quick start guide to finding your next gig!